-- Comic Book Fantasy Casting: Darla is admittedly modeled after pop singer Katy Perry.
+- Comic-Book Fantasy Casting: Darla is modeled after pop singer Katy Perry.

-- Coming-Out Story: Issue #6 has Tong coming out as Transgender to her brothers.
-Cue Crowning Moment of Heartwarming where they hug her and tell her they love her no matter what.
+- Coming-Out Story: Issue #6 has Tong coming out as transgender to her brothers.
+They hug her and tell her they love her no matter what.

-- Creator Cameo: Matt Fraction, Mike Allred, and Tom Brevoort themselves appear in FF #10.
+- Matt Fraction, Mike Allred, and Tom Brevoort themselves appear in FF #10.

 - Doomed New Clothes: Jennifer's Stella McCartney suit she takes into battle with the Mole Man.